WebOrigami/docs/src/eg/intro.md

 Carol: Hello, Carol.
 ```

-Making the full contents of a site more freely available will be anathema to some people, but much web content is already available, just not conveniently inspectable.
-Here `eg` embraces the spirit of the browser's View Source feature, which looks at a single web page at a time. `eg` can extend that philosophy to the site as a whole.
+Making the full contents of a site more freely available might be anathema to some people, but most web content is already available to users, just not conveniently inspectable.
+Here `eg` extends the spirit of the browser's View Source feature, which looks at a single web page at a time, to a site as a whole.

 ## Copy a live web site to local files

-If you can view a live site as a graph, then you can use `eg` to copy it to local files:
+If you can view a live site as a graph, then you can use `eg` to copy that graph to local files:

 ```bash
 $ eg copy https://explorablegraph.org/samples/greetings, files/snapshot